 Our school board requires a few work samples and a periodic log-in for each child, which gives us a great chance to look over everything we have done through the year.
 I did a brief end-of-year evaluation of our 2017-2018 year and thought I would share it with you as well.

 This was our first year using a curriculum.
 I really wish we had used BookShark from the beginning, it’s been that great.
 So much easier than trying to juggle a bunch of workbooks and trying to find books on our own to go along with what we were wanting to learn about.

 This year we used BookShark Science and Reading with History Level 1, it was great, our first time using BookShark, and my first time not having to plan any of the schoolwork.
 It was heaven!
 BookShark does all the planning so I didn’t have to worry about it, I didn’t have to stress, it was open and go, a homeschool mom dream.

 My kids did great with math, turns out it comes quickly to them, they get it from their dad.
 This year the girls used RightStart Math.
-While a bit more common core than I would like, it is repetitive which I love, they are able to get a great understanding of new concepts before moving on and continuing to use what they learned in the beginning at the end too, there is no learned it, move on and forget it happening.
+While a bit more common core than I would like, it is repetitive which I love, they are able to get a great understanding of new concepts before moving on and continuing to use what they learned in the beginning at the end too, there is no learning it, move on and forget it happening.

 I know it’s usually the Good, the Bad, and the Ugly, but there was nothing ugly about our year.
 Even with days where we had to just walk away from it all.
 I learned a lot about our homeschool needs and style.
 Such as: